-Voters made clear in their rejection of Democrats in 2024 that they prioritize controlling the cost of living above all else.
-If Republicans betray their electoral mandate by continuing to pursue a BBB that's as bad or worse than the one pursued by their predecessors, they will hand Democrats a perfect chance to seize the political opportunity they've squandered.
-But to achieve a win more durable than a typical midterm backlash, Democrats will have to chart a new course that convinces voters they can be trusted not to repeat the fiscally irresponsible and inflationary policy mistakes that shaped the BBBs of both Biden and Trump.
+If Republicans betray their electoral mandate by continuing down this path, they will hand Democrats a perfect chance to seize the political opportunity they've squandered.
+But to achieve a win more durable than typical midterm backlash, Democrats will have to convince voters they can be trusted not to repeat the fiscally irresponsible and inflationary policy mistakes that shaped the BBBs of both Biden and Trump.